lautomator/lautomator.github.io/readme.md

 After getting the source files from this repo, run `npm install` to install the necessary node modules.
 You can also review directions in the link for REACT, below.

 `npm start` will start the development environment.
-From there, you can make changes and commit code. `npm build` will create/update the build folder (a final optimized version for production). `npm deploy` will send it over to the `gh-pages` branch of this repository. `gh-pages` is the production version of the site.
+From there, you can make changes and commit code. `npm run build` will create/update the build folder (a final optimized version for production). `npm run deploy` will send it over to the `gh-pages` branch of this repository. `gh-pages` is the production version of the site.

 ## Available Scripts